JamalEddineEb/gumbel-alpha-zero-for-chess/readme.md

 $$ \pi' \propto \text{softmax}(\text{logits} + \sigma(Q_{completed})) $$

 This ensures the network learns from the *search-improved* values rather than just raw visit counts.

----

-## 📊 Performance

-The agent is evaluated on:
-- **Win Rate**: Percentage of games won against Stockfish (Level 2+).
-- **Mate Efficiency**: Average number of moves to deliver checkmate compared to tablebase optimality.